Scheduled MonumentsWalesCardiff Castle and Roman Fort

 What is Cardiff Castle and Roman Fort?

-Cardiff Castle is a medieval fortress occupying the site of a Roman fort in central Cardiff, Wales.
+Cardiff Castle is a medieval fortress occupying a site of Roman strategic importance in the centre of Cardiff, South Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM171.

 What period does Cardiff Castle and Roman Fort date from?

 Cardiff Castle and Roman Fort dates from the medieval period, and is classified as a fort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Cardiff Castle and Roman Fort?